Nihil-1/FF8ModdingWiki/FF8/TechnicalReference/Battle/ai_info.md

 ### Summary

-Sets a multiplier that changes a selected stat.
+Sets the multiplier for a chosen stat.
+The base stat itself remains unchanged, but for calculations during battle, the stat used is affected by the multiplier.
-The base stat does not get changed, so if for example we use **_statChange_** to change a stat to 500% of its original value, we just need to set the multiplier back to 100% to set it back to its base value.
+For example, if **_statChange_** is used to increase a stat to 500% of its original value, setting the multiplier back to 100% will restore it to its base value.

 | Opcode | IfritAI name | Size | Short Description        |
 |--------|--------------|------|--------------------------|